← Back to BlogProduct Guides

 • Your child is very young and only uses a few pre-approved apps

-• You don't need to know what websites they visit
+• You do not need to know what websites they visit

 • Daily limits work without conflict in your household

-30-day free trial, no credit card required.
-Works alongside Apple Screen Time — you don't need to turn anything off.
+free trial, no credit card required.
+Works alongside Apple Screen Time — you do not need to turn anything off.

 Ready to protect your child online?